 Power reserve: 46 hours

-Case material: Stainless steel (there is also a version in black DLC steel)
+Case and Crown: Stainless steel (there is also a version in black DLC steel)

 Case height: 14.90 mm